18 Devastating Must-Read Books About the Holocaust

 It does not trivialize the atrocities of that time but rather, it makes the subject more approachable to a younger audience.
 Beautifully written and well done.
 This is one of the books for a 13-year-old that adults will love and a must-read from WWII books for kids!

-The Book Thief by Markus Zusak
+The Book Thief

-This is a magical realism book that is narrated by Death.
-And in this haunting magical realism book, he tells the story of Liesel, a young girl in Nazi Germany in 1939.
+This magical realism book is narrated by Death.
+Death tells the story of Liesel, a young girl in Nazi Germany in 1939.
 Liesel is living with her foster parents and learning to read from stolen books.
+She also shares these books with the Jewish man who is hiding in her basement.

 Did you find a book about the Holocaust you would like to read?
 Did we miss a story that moved you?
 Let us know below.